-The Office of eLearning ETSU faculty to download and use the Respondus software for free.
+ETSU faculty may download and use the Respondus software for free.
 You may install the software on any computer you are using but may not share the software outside the university.

-The software and instructions for downloading are available at: http://www.etsu.edu/oit/ats/respondus.
+The software and instructions for downloading are available from Academic Technology Support.
+Download Respondus.
 You will be required to provide your ETSU username and password to access the information.
-Your username should be preceded by: etsu\.
-You will find links to both Respondus and Academic Technology user guides on the installation page.
+You can contact Myra Jones (email@example.com, 9-8614) with specific questions.

 When a student uses Respondus LockDown Browser to take a test on D2L they are unable to print, copy, go to another website, or open other applications on their computer.
 You also have the option to require that students use the Browser when viewing their assessment results and feedback, prohibiting the printing of those screens.

 Some of the things that Respondus LockDown Browser does:

 If your students try to access your assessment in another browser they will see the following screen.
 They will be unable to begin the assessment until they install the Respondus LockDown Browser and access the assessment using Respondus LockDown Browser.
 The LockDown Browser is already installed on computers in the computer labs and ETSU libraries.

 For more information or help using Respondus LockDown Browser please contact Myra Jones at 423.439.8614 or firstname.lastname@example.org.